-Raw onions can add a nice bite to salads, and from a green onion sliced and added to a simple green salad to easy creations based almost entirely on the sweetness of Vidalia onions.
-You'll find more ideas below.
+Raw onions can add a nice bite to salads, from a green onion sliced and added to a simple green salad to easy creations based almost entirely on the sweetness of Vidalia onions.

-- First, cut the onion as you want it in the final dish—chopped, sliced, or minced.
+- Cut the onion as you want it in the final dish—chopped, sliced, or minced.

-- Then just put the pieces in a colander and rinse them under cool running water (this will rinse off the worst of their pungency, which is released when they're cut).
+- Put the pieces in a colander and rinse them under cool running water.

-- Finally, spread rinsed raw onions on a clean kitchen towel or layers of paper towels and pat dry.
+- Spread rinsed raw onions on a clean kitchen towel or layers of paper towels and pat dry.

-Once so "treated," raw onions will be noticeably sweeter, and thus more palatable for the onion-sensitive.
+Once "treated," raw onions will be noticeably sweeter and thus more palatable for the onion-sensitive.
 Even strong red onions benefit from a rinse.

 Remember, too, that not all onions are created equally.
 Try these onions for a sweeter salad addition: